Anonymity (EX)

 About Anonymity

 There are 2 levels of anonymity: basic and enhanced.
 Basic anonymity is enabled by default in each dashboard, while enhanced anonymity can be turned on for additional layers of protection.
-For more information, see Basic vs. Advanced Anonymity.
+For more information, see Basic vs. Enhanced Anonymity.

 Any changes you make in anonymity settings will immediately be applied to your dashboard.

-Basic vs. Advanced Anonymity
+Basic vs. Enhanced Anonymity

 Basic Anonymity